Hecke Actions on Loops and Periods of Iterated Shimura Integrals: Introduction

 Special thanks goes to Pham Tiep who enthusiastically worked on, and almost completely resolved, the problem of determining the characters of $\SL_2(\Z/N)$ that appear in its ``adjoint representation''.
 His result appears as Theorem~\ref{thm:tiep} and is proved in the appendix.
 It is needed to ensure that there are large families of class functions on $\SL_2(\Z)$ that come from modular forms of higher level.
 I am also grateful to Florian Naef who long ago communicated Example~\ref{ex:naef}.
 This helped point me in the right direction when I was trying to understand the class functions on relative completions of $\SL_2(\Z)$.

 Finally, I am grateful to an anonymous reviewer of an early version for pointing out that the operators $\ee_p$ do indeed satisfy polynomial relations and to the other referees whose numerous helpful comments and corrections resulted in significant improvements to the paper.
+I would also like to thank V\~{o} Qu\^{o}c Bao for pointing out an error in an earlier proof of Proposition~\ref{prop:ext_DR}.